Substance Abuse and Addiction Treatment Resources in Henderson

 Located just 30 minutes from Longview in east Texas, the small community of Henderson in Rusk County, is part of the Longview-Marshall Metropolitan Area.
 The beautiful open country is home to family farms and ranches with small towns like Henderson scattered in between.
 During Texas’ hot summer days, residents and visitors beat the heat at nearby Martin Creek Lake State Park, which offers camping, fishing, picnicking areas, swimming and boating.

 Regrettably, not all the recreation in Rusk County is safe or legal.
-This picturesque southwestern area is battling the same substance abuse problems that plague big cities like Dallas, Longview and Houston.
+This picturesque southwestern area is battling the same substance misuse problems that plague big cities like Dallas, Longview and Houston.
 From 2012 to 2014, the community had 37 drug overdose deaths.
 Substance misuse isn’t limited to opioids and opiates. alcohol, methamphetamine and cocaine are also a problem in Rusk County and surrounding counties.

 Addiction is not a crime, it’s a disease, and like any chronic illness, people suffering from it need treatment from professionals.
 Unfortunately, the strict enforcement and high penalties for possession of illegal substances along with the stigma of drug addiction can prevent people from seeking help.
 If you have a substance use disorder, reach out to a Henderson drug rehab center or Henderson alcohol rehab center.